BJJ vs. Sambo: There’s a lot of debate in the martial arts world about which grappling based martial arts is superior.

 This gives you a general idea of this martial arts form’s focus.
 As the title denotes, Sambo emphasizes using your body and physical movement to defend yourself in combat rather than weaponry.

-Throws, joint locks, and chokeholds (although not allowed in sambo competition) are a few techniques used in sambo martial arts.
+Throws, joint locks, and strangles (although not allowed in Sambo competition) are a few techniques used in Sambo martial arts.

 All these moves are designed to render an opponent helpless and can be used by a weaker individual on a stronger, bigger opponent